Pylons/pyramid/docs/designdefense.rst

 :app:`Pyramid` authors are often commissioned to build CMS-style applications.
 Such applications are often "frameworky" because they have more than one deployment.
-Each deployment requires a slightly different composition of sub-applications, and the framework and subapplications often need to be *extensible*.
+Each deployment requires a slightly different composition of sub-applications, and the framework and sub-applications often need to be *extensible*.
 Because the application has more than one deployment, pluggability and extensibility is important, as maintaining multiple forks of the application, one per deployment, is extremely